20 Productivity

 While we can’t necessarily account for everything that might take away our time to implement our solution, we can build our production timeline in a way that buffers us against them.
 We do this using velocity.

 Velocity is a measure of team productivity.
-It is specific to the team and is affected by a lot of outside sources.
-Regardless, a typical guideline is to set a team velocity to 70% when one is planning how to implement a solution.
-This does not mean that the team is actually working at this level at all times, but it’s a good benchmark to evaluate development.
+It is specific to the team and is affected by many external factors.
+Regardless, a typical guideline is to set a team velocity to 70% when planning.
+This does not mean the team always works at this level, but it’s a good benchmark to evaluate development.

 Why 70%?
-If you consider that lunches, breaks, stand-up meetings, and other meetings leave a person with slightly more than 80% of their time to code, a 70% velocity will give each person an extra 48 minutes daily to address unexpected interruptions, and family/health/other commitments.
+Lunches, breaks, and meetings leave a person with slightly more than 80% of their time to code.
+A 70% velocity would give each person an extra 48 minutes daily to address unexpected interruptions, and family/health/other commitments.
 That doesn’t mean that your boss wants you to slack off for that time, but it does provide them with a reasonably good estimate of productive development time.

 Velocity isn’t just used for planning purposes.
-Beyond being used to help build your development timeline, it is also used to ensure that productivity is on track.
-This will be described further below, and put into action when we get to Burn Down Charts later in this chapter.
+It is also used to ensure that productivity is on track.
+This will be described further below, and put into action when we get to Burn Down Charts later.

 Productive Working Days

 While a velocity of 70% is used to build a development timeline, it is also used to keep you on track.
-That is, velocity can be used to let you know if your team is lagging behind what is expected of them, or if they are developing far more quickly than planned.
+Velocity can let you know if your team is lagging or developing quicker than planned.
 And while the latter might seem like a good thing, it could also indicate that things are being overlooked and not critically assessed.

 But how do we calculate velocity?

-To calculate velocity, one needs to understand the difference between productive time and regular time.
+We must understand the difference between productive and regular time to calculate velocity.
 In particular, productive working days and working days (although the following would hold for productive working hours and working hours).

-In a typical week, a full-time regular employee would have five working days that could be assigned to any job.
+A full-time regular employee would have five working days.
 But as we have seen, it’s unlikely that every moment of these five working days is spent productively coding.
-In fact, our velocity suggests that you would have only 70% of your time to code.
+Our velocity suggests that you would have only 70% of your time to code.

 70% x 5 = 3.5

-That is, for every full-time week of work you have to offer your employer, and assuming a velocity of 70%, you are only expected to offer 3.5 productive working days to the project.
+For every full-time week, you have to offer your employer (given a velocity of 70%), you are only expected to produce 3.5 days of work.

 What does this mean for your production timeline?
-It means that the estimated length of production that you would have calculated at the end of the last chapter is definitely underestimated.
-In fact, if the time required to implement the requirements was calculated to be 100 days (that is, you require 100 productive days to complete the project), a velocity of 70% would imply that you’d actually need almost 143 working days to complete the project.
+It means that the estimated length of production that you would have calculated at the end of the last chapter is underestimated.
+If the time to implement the requirements was 100 days (that is, you require 100 productive days to complete the project), a velocity of 70% would imply that you’d need almost 143 working days to complete the project.

 70% x 143 = 100.1